-The MBA states that current expansion isn’t driven solely by traditional purchase mortgages.
+Additionally, the MBA states that current expansion isn’t driven solely by traditional purchase mortgages.
 Instead, volume growth is occurring across several categories:

 Each of these buckets carries distinct insurance implications.
 As portfolios diversify, so do coverage structures, collateral types, and compliance obligations.
+In a market where volume, loan types, and borrower behavior can shift quickly, gaps in insurance coverage are more likely to emerge, and are often more costly when they do.

 With MBA projecting a 27% jump in commercial and multifamily originations, lenders should expect: